daizutabi/mkapi/docs/usage/page.md

 ~~~

 MkApi searches all packages and modules and create a Markdown source for one package or module, which is saved in the `api` directory.
 The rest work is done by MkDocs.
-You can see the API documentation of MkApi in the left navigation menu.
+You can see the documentation of MkApi in the left navigation menu.

 !!! note
     * If a package or module has no package- or module-level docstring, MkApi doesn't process it.
-    * For upper case heading, use the `upper` filter like this: `- API: mkapi/api/mkapi|upper`.
-See [Heading Documentation](../module/#heading-documentation).
+    * For upper case heading, use the `upper` filter.
+See [Documentation with Heading](../module/#documentation-with-heading).

 ## Internal Links

 ### Link from Markdown

-Once a project API documentation is generated, you can use hyperlink to it using normal Markdown syntax.
+Once a project documentation is generated, you can use hyperlink to it using normal Markdown syntax.

 ~~~markdown
 Go to [Section](!!mkapi.core.base.Section).